dhrupadraj/Qrouter/README.md

 Automatically classify and route incoming Gmail messages to teams using a DQN Reinforcement Learning model, FastAPI backend, and n8n automation.

+Use this link to try out the n8n workflow: http://localhost:5678/workflow/i6lmTGjOVchEVYjm

 🚀 Overview

 Q-Router is an intelligent email routing system that learns how to classify and assign incoming emails to the correct team (e.g., Billing, Product, Support, Technical) using: